paltalabs/soroban-react/README.md

 # @soroban-react

-@soroban-react is a simple, powerful framework for building modern Soroban dApps using React!!!!!!!!!
+@soroban-react is a simple, powerful framework for building modern Soroban dApps using React.

-Library created based on [the code](https://github.com/stellar/soroban-example-dapp/tree/cb63b93b0eb79a797cd497942816379f7a3792ef/wallet) written by https://github.com/paulbellamy.
+Check the technical docs in https://soroban-react.paltalabs.io/ Made by ❤️ by the PaltaLabs 🥑 team.

 ## Packages